goldbattle/MangadexRecomendations/ReadMe.md

+# The new repository has moved!
+If you are looking for the current code which has been re-written to support the v5 api https://github.com/similar-manga/similar

 # Neko Recommendations

 This repo has both the scraping and matching utilities to find mangas which are close in content to others.